JackSzwergold/Preworn-Main/markdown/index.md

 ## Skills

-Skilled full-stack developer, systems admin and engineer with years of experience which includes experience in the art, publishing and non-profit worlds.
+I am a skilled full-stack web developer, systems admin and software engineer with years of experience which includes career experience within the art, publishing and non-profit worlds.

-I use both sides of my brain: Front-end and back-end development are no problem for me!

-Excellent set of skills for DevOps as well as Level 2/3 support and related software development.
-Very comfortable working in the terminal console on Mac OS X, Ubuntu, Debian, RedHat, CentOS and Solaris environments.
-Can install/configure software packages from core repositories as well as compile binaries from source on most any platform.
-Adept at Unix/Linux shell scripting and other sundry programming languages, protocols and frameworks such as:
+My skillset is an excellent match for web development, DevOps, level 2/3 support and related software development.
+Very comfortable working in the terminal console on Mac OS X, Ubuntu, Debian, RedHat, CentOS and Solaris environments:

 * **HTML5**, **CSS3**, **XHTML**, **JSON**,  **XML**, **YAML**
 * **JavaScript** (jQuery, AngularJS, NodeJS, EmberJS, Scriptaculous and Prototype)